walletcs/walletcs-app/README.md

 1. Build from the source or download the application from www.walletcs.com to the flash drive.

-   ...**Important**:
+   **Important**:

-   ... - check the url and SSL certificate to make sure you are downloading from the right site.
+   - check the url and SSL certificate to make sure you are downloading from the right site.

-   ... - verify GPG signature to ensure download integrity
+   - verify GPG signature to ensure download integrity

 2. Install application on the offline computer that will be used for offline operations

-  ... **Important**:
+   **Important**:

-  ...
    Do not connect your offline computer to the internet as long as it is being used for signing offline transactions.

 ## Creating an Account
 To create an account, open WalletCS Offline Application on the offline computer, click “Create account”, and follow the instructions.